clq/University-of-Edinburgh-DRPS-scraper/README.txt

 DRPSURL - The URL to the DRPS-page of the course.

-SEMESTER .semester (Semester, "1" means first semester, "2" means second semester, "3" means full year, and "0" means undefined
+SEMESTER .semester (Semester, "1" means first semester, "2" means second semester, "3" means full year, and "0" means undefined.
+A bit scetchy in that defined semesters are sometimes not picked up.

+TIMETABLE OUTPUT:
+The timetable (if available) for a course will be printed on lines immediately under the course-information.
+There will be one line for every weekday on which an event occurs, with every event taking place on that day being outputted in a given format.
+See config.txt for details of the timetable-output.